Maud Karpeles: Work with refugees

 During the Second World War, Karpeles helped refugee musicians and with the Red Cross.
 In 1962 refugees from Tristan Da Cunha arrived in Britain.
 Karpeles visited them and recorded their dances.

 Publications

 Cecil Sharp's "English Folk Song: Some Conclusions" was considered to be a classic on the subject and Karpeles added material to the second, third and fourth editions.
 She never wavered from the original idea of the essential purity of folk song, free from commercialisation or vulgarity.

 In 1967 she published "Cecil Sharp: His Life and Work".
 In 1974 she published two substantial volumes: "Cecil Sharp's Collection of English Folk Songs Vol 1 & 2".
 "The Crystal Spring" (1975) is shorter version of the collection.

-Honors
+Honours

 Karpeles was awarded the OBE in 1961, for services to folk music.
 She received two honorary degrees: one from Université Laval in Quebec (1961) and one from the Memorial University of Newfoundland (1970).